patilgopal0008/Coffee-Shop-Analysis/README.md

 Dataset includes the transaction date, timestamp and location, along with product-level details.

 ### Overview
 This repository contains the code and documentation for a data analysis project focused on the Coffee Shop Sales dataset.
 The dataset was obtained from Kaggle and can be found here.
-The project aims to explore, analyze, and visualize various aspects of the coffee sales data to derive meaningful insights.
+The project aims to explore, analyze various aspects of the coffee sales data to derive meaningful insights.

 Dataset
 Transaction records for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.
 Dataset includes the transaction date, timestamp and location, along with product-level details..